 Equal Partnership In Marriage Tips

-The second way to share power in your relationship is make a graph with the husband on one side and the wife on the other and list all the categories of your life together, such as parenting, money, sex, socializing, hobbies, etc. Next, think through who calls the shots for each one.
+The second way to share power in your relationship is make a graph with partner A on one side and partner B on the other and list all the categories of your life together, such as parenting, money, sex, socializing, hobbies, etc. Next, think through who calls the shots for each one.
 Who has the final say?
 For example, if you have kids who decides how the children should be raised.
-Is it the wife, the husband, or do you decide together.
+Is it partner A, partner B, or do you decide together.
 What about money?
-Does the wife or the husband determine how much of your money will be saved and spent or do you decide together?
-What about sex, does the wife or the husband determine frequency or do you decide together?
+Does partner A or partner B determine how much of your money will be saved and spent or do you decide together?
+What about sex, does partner A or partner B determine frequency or do you decide together?
 Some of the categories you may not care so you defer to your spouse.
 That's fine, as long as other categories they defer to you so it balances out.
 At the end of the graph, you want it to look roughly 50/50 where both of you have equal voice and power in your marriage.
 Doing this graph often shows couples if one partner or the other holds more power in the relationship and what categories need to be adjusted for things to feel more equal.

 The third way to share power is to use a technique called "bounce the ball."
 The ultimate goal with all decisions is for you and your partner to reach enthusiastic agreement.
 Not just agreement but enthusiastic agreement.
 The word enthusiastic is important because it demonstrates both partners are fully on board rather than one dominating and the other giving in.
-So, to "bounce the ball" you state your opinion then say "What do you think?"
+So, to "bounce the ball" you state your opinion and the values and reasons underneath your position then say "What do you think?"
 Then, your partner does the same.
+Once you both have shared your position then you each start adjusting your position incrementally to honor your partner's position until you reach a win/win.
 That's bouncing the ball.
 If you think about soccer or basketball, no one likes a ball hog.
-When you just state your opinion and do what you want you're being a ball hog.
-Instead, state your opinion then say "what do you think?" and bounce the ball to become a team player.
-Then your partner does the same thing.
-Keep going back and forth until you find a win/win that honors both of your needs.
-Use this technique on all decisions big and small that impact your marriage to share power and become a team with your partner.
+Being a ball hog on decisions in marriage is when you state your opinion and do what you want without ever considering your partner.
+Instead, state your opinion then say "what do you think?" to bounce the ball and become a team player.
+Use this technique on all decisions big and small that impact your marriage to share power.
+See the example below on a couple bouncing the ball on how much tech time to give their kids.